jrsharp/jrsharp.github.io/_posts/2005-05-06-installing-tiger-on-lombard.markdown

     rel=\"nofollow\">tylenol 3 while breastfeeding<&#47;a>\r\n \r\n \r\n \r\nHow rapid
     Can easily Results Be anticipated Coming from GER Together with Treatment?"
 ---
-<p>Ok guys, I know what I said earlier about not getting Tiger to install, but I got to thinking about it and I had an idea.
+Ok guys, I know what I said earlier about not getting Tiger to install, but I got to thinking about it and I had an idea.
 After digging around on the Tiger Install DVD, I found my answer.
-Here's what I did to get the installer to install on my Lombard:</p>
+Here's what I did to get the installer to install on my Lombard:

-<p>First, I created a CD&#47;DVD master image from the Tiger Install DVD using Disk Utility.
+First, I created a CD/DVD master image from the Tiger Install DVD using Disk Utility.
 Then, I mounted the image.
-Then I found the OSInstall.dist file in &#47;System&#47;Installation&#47;Packages&#47;OSInstall.mpkg&#47;Contents on the image.
+Then I found the OSInstall.dist file in /System/Installation/Packages/OSInstall.mpkg/Contents on the image.
 Near the top of the file is a line that specifies a list of "badMachines", or some such.
 In that list is "PowerBook1,1", the model code for the PowerBook G3 Lombard.
 I simply modified that entry to read "PowerBook3,1".
-I then unmounted the image and burned it to DVD-R.  My Lombard booted right up the installation DVD as it had before, but this time I received no error messages regarding unsupported hardware.</p>
+I then unmounted the image and burned it to DVD-R.  My Lombard booted right up the installation DVD as it had before, but this time I received no error messages regarding unsupported hardware.

-<p>So, there you have it!
+So, there you have it!
 It turned out to be much simpler than I had expected.
 Now, I must admit that I have not performed the installation of Tiger yet, so I cannot yet verify that the installation will complete successfully, but I plan to install a new HD in the machine and test it out at least before going back to Gentoo.
-I really don't think Tiger will perform very well on this old machine, but it's fun to try it out.  :)</p>
+I really don't think Tiger will perform very well on this old machine, but it's fun to try it out.  :)

-<p>Now, a note for Lombard users without a DVD drive:  I would expect that you could perform the same operation on the CD version available as a special order from Apple.</p>
+Now, a note for Lombard users without a DVD drive:  I would expect that you could perform the same operation on the CD version available as a special order from Apple.